SCSDAMGEEKSSQUAD/WRO-2023-Geeks-Squad-SY/README.md

 # WRO 2023 Geeks Squad SY
- This repo is for (WRO 2023 Fututre Engineers) documentation for the Syrian team Geeks Squad
+ This repo is for (WRO 2023 Future Engineers) documentation for the Syrian team Geeks Squad